Selvedge vs. Git AI

 When Git AI might fit you better

-Section titled “When Git AI might fit you better”If all you need is line-level attribution metadata living in git notes and surfaced through the Agent Trace ecosystem — and you don’t need captured reasoning or a query layer — Git AI is a focused fit.
+Section titled “When Git AI might fit you better”If all you need is line-level attribution metadata living in git notes under Git AI’s own standard — and you don’t need captured reasoning or a query layer — Git AI is a focused fit.